 Real Unión Club de Irún is one of the founder members of the Spanish League.
 Unfortunately for them, their golden era came in the decades immediately prior to the set up of the league and included four victories in the Copa del Rey.
 The club was formed in 1915 following the merger of Irún Sporting Club and Racing Club de Irún.
 The former was founded in 1902 as Irún Foot-Ball Club, changing its name in 1907, following a split in membership that led to the formation of Racing Club.

 Upon forming, Real Unión used Irún Sporting’s Campo de Amute.
 They went on to win three further Copa del Rey’s in nine years.
-The first came in 1918, when they defeated Real Madrid 2-0 in Madrid’s own Estadio O’Donnell.
+The first came in 1918 when they defeated Real Madrid 2-0 in Madrid’s own Estadio O’Donnell.
 The second came when Real Madrid was defeated again in a 1-0 victory at Atotxa in 1924.
+The coach of the team at the time was Steve Bloomer, one of Englands greatest players at the turn of the 20th Century.
 In 1926, at the peak of their powers, Real Unión moved to the other side of Irun and their current Stadium Gal.
-It was inaugurated 19 September with a match against Barcelona.
-Their third cup victory (or fourth if you include Racing’s) came in 1927 they beat Arenas Getxo 1-0 in Zaragoza’s Estadio de Torrero.
+It was built thanks to the generosity of local businessman Salvador Echeandia Gal.
+His gift of 313,000 pesetas helped purchase 20,000m² of land to the east of Irun, on the bank of the Rio Bidasoa.
+The stadium inaugurated on 19 September 1926 with a match against Barcelona.
+Real Unión’s third cup victory (or fourth if you include Racing’s 1913 victory) came in 1927 when they beat Arenas Getxo 1-0 in Zaragoza’s Estadio de Torrero.

 The club experienced a bit of a renaissance in 2008-09, first by dumping Real Madrid out of the Copa del Rey in November 2008.
 Later that season the club beat CE Sabadell an AD Alcorcón to secure promotion back to La Segunda for the first time in 44 years.
 Their adventure in La Segunda lasted just the one season with the club finishing 21st, some 5 points short of safety.